 Submissions must be made using the online submission system.

-- It is anticipated that Refereed Paper, Showcase and Points for Debate sessions will be allocated 30 minute slots (which includes a 5-10 minute discussion time)
+- It is anticipated that Refereed Paper, Showcase and Points for Debate sessions will be allocated 25 minute slots (which includes a 5 minute question time).

 - Submissions that do not address the sub-themes will not be accepted.

 - Submissions are accepted on the basis that at least one presenter must register and attend the conference.
 Co-presenters must be registered for at least the day of their presentation.

 - Submissions should be original and comply with copyright law.

 - Abstracts and papers accepted following the review process must be resubmitted following the HERDSA Formatting Guidelines.